 - Fun fact: Indonesia is the largest archipelago in the world with more than 18,000 islands

-The table below shows a selection of the top travel insurance products for Bali, with links directly to the provider’s websites.
-Note that these results are based on a single traveller to Bali who is under 70 years old.
+The table below shows a selection of travel insurance products for Bali, with links directly to the provider’s websites, sorted by Star Rating (highest to lowest).
+Note that these results are based on a single traveller to Bali who is under 60 years old.

 Travel insurance for Bali